scriptrdotio/howto/util/jsonmapper.md

 ```
 ![Use your mapping script from within any other script](./use_mapping.png)

-*Figure 5 - Use your mapping script from within any other script*
+*Image 6 - Use your mapping script from within any other script*

 To try your mapping, open [Postman](https://www.getpostman.com/) to simulate the device that is sending requests to your demo/ingest API.
 Create a POST request pointing to your API and send a JSON payload (don't forget pass your scriptr.io authentication token in the Authorization header).

 ![Use Postman to simulate the device](./simulate_device.png)

-*Figure 6 - Simulate the device that is sending the Input JSON payload to your API*
+*Image 7 - Simulate the device that is sending the Input JSON payload to your API*